-In the following we establish an upper and a lower bound for the JSCC excess distortion exponent for the Gaussian system in Sections 3.1 and 3.2.
+We now focus on the communication system consisting of an MGS and an MGC with squared-error distortion measure and input power constraint.
+We establish an upper and a lower bound for the JSCC excess distortion exponent for the Gaussian system in Sections 3.1 and 3.2.
 As will be seen in Section 3.3, the upper bound coincides with the lower bound for a large class of MGS-MGC pairs, and hence determines the exponent exactly.

-3.1 The Upper Bound for $E_J$
+3.1 The Upper Bound for E_J